matloff/TidyverseSkeptic/README.md

 # Dogmatic teaching is harmful to students

 Most people, on most issues, avoid extremes.
-But some teeachers of R have gone polemic, with dogmatic calls for "purity," with a Tidy-only approach.
+But some teachers of R have gone polemic, with dogmatic calls for "purity," with a Tidy-only approach.